-The Company at its discretion shall have the right to implement for bargaining unit employees up to one week of unpaid furlough in 2012, up to one week of unpaid furlough in 2013, and up to one week of unpaid furlough in 2014 so long as any such unpaid furloughs are implemented for non-bargaining unit employees (excepting the employees for whom the Company decides that unpaid furloughs are not feasible).
-In addition, the Company, at its discretion, shall have the right to implement for bargaining unit employees a second week of unpaid furlough in either 2012, 2013, or 2014 so long as that one week of unpaid furlough is implemented for non-bargaining unit employees (excepting those employees for whom the Company decides that unpaid furloughs are not feasible).
-The implementation of unpaid furloughs shall be under the same terms and conditions as unpaid furloughs are implemented for non-exempt nonbargaining unit employees.
+The Company, at its discretion, shall have the right to implement for bargaining unit employees up to four weeks of unpaid furloughs during the three-year term of this Agreement, although not to exceed two weeks of unpaid furloughs in any single year, and so long as any such unpaid furloughs are implemented for non-bargaining unit employees (excepting the employees for whom the Company decides that unpaid furloughs are not feasible).
+The implementation of unpaid furloughs shall be under the same terms and conditions as unpaid furloughs are implemented for non-exempt, non-bargaining unit employees.
 The Company shall give the Guild at least thirty (30) calendar days advance notice of the implementation of any unpaid furloughs.
-If the Company notifies the Guild of its intent to implement for certain non-represented employees an alternate cost reduction in lieu of an unpaid furlough, the Guild may turn down the alternate cost reduction measure.
-However, if the Guild turns down the alternate cost reduction measure, the Company, may, at its discretion, implement the unpaid furlough program for employees while implementing the alternative cost reduction for applicable non-represented employees.
+If the Company notifies the Guild of its intent to implement for certain non-represented employees an alternate cost reduction in lieu of an unpaid furlough, the Guild may turn down the alternative cost reduction measure.
+However, if the Guild turns down the alternate cost reduction measure, the Company may, at its discretion, implement the unpaid furlough program for employees while implementing the alternative cost reduction for applicable non-represented employees.